rogerthant/supervised-learning-course-outline/CourseOutline.md

 - Functions introduced:
   - sklearn.model_selection: `KFold()`, `cross_val_score()`

-### Lesson 4.4: Basic Hyperparameter Tuning
+### Lesson 4.4: Strategies for Model Improvement
-- Learner will be able to explain the concept of hyperparameters and how they differ from model parameters.
+- Learner will be able to explain basic strategies to address underfitting (e.g., increasing model complexity) and overfitting (e.g., simplifying the model).
+- Learner will be able to describe regularization as a technique to prevent overfitting.
-- Learner will be able to implement a simple grid search for tuning n_neighbors of KNN classifier.
+- Learner will be able to implement Ridge regression as an example of regularization.
-- Learner will be able to use cross-validation in combination with grid search to select the best model.
+- Learner will be able to use basic hyperparameter tuning using a GridSearch to adjust the regularization strength in Ridge regression and assess its impact on model performance.
+- Learner will be able to discuss how hyperparameter tuning can be applied to other models.
 - Functions introduced:
+  - sklearn.linear_model: Ridge()
   - sklearn.model_selection: `GridSearchCV()`